The technique

 THE GRAPHITES

-Graphite is a beautiful material that shines brightly when polished.
-It is this silver luster that I strive to obtain with each of my pieces using tools which I designed myself.
+Graphite is a magnificent material that shines intensely once polished.
+It's this silvery sheen that I strive to achieve in each of my pieces using tools I designed myself.

-Friable and brittle matter, I never lose sight of the fact that I have to be very careful not to guillotine my sculptures with the scalpel or excess of zeal at any moment.
+As a brittle and fragile material, I never lose sight of the fact that I must be very careful not to guillotine my sculptures with a scalpel or overzealousness at any point.

-These microsculptures are all carried out under a microscope and measure between 1 mm & 3 mm, the details are imperceptible to naked eye, you will need a magnifying glass X5 or jeweler's loupe X8 to X10 to appreciate them.
+These microsculptures are all created under a microscope and measure between 1 mm and 3 mm.
+The details are imperceptible to the naked eye; you will need a 5x loupe or an 8x to 10x jeweler's loupe to appreciate them.